yesyinka/blog_source/_posts/2014-06-11-oop-concepts-in-python-2-dot-x-part-3.markdown

 <type 'int'>
 ```

-Later, speking about methods and attributes, I defined _callable_ something in Python that can be called with that syntax.
+Later, speaking about methods and attributes, I defined _callable_ something that can be called with that syntax.
 Thus, we can now say that classes are callables, just like methods.
 What makes an object callable, anyway?
 It turns out that, as many other things in Python, the solution is pretty straightforward: an object is callable if it contains the `__call__()` method.
 Simple, isn't it?

 When we execute a syntax like